Efficiency of band edge optical transitions of 2D monolayer materials: A high-throughput computational study: Convergence tests and bader charges

-In Table~\ref{table:Bader}, we present the Bader charges computed for \ce{CrMo3Te8}, \ce{Mo2W2Te8}, \ce{Mo3WTe8} and \ce{MoW3Te8} \ac{2DMs}, which were highlighted in Fig.~\ref{fig:trends}(b) of the main text but for which no reported values are available.
-For comparison, we also present the \ac{BEC}s, which exhibit an opposite sign to the Bader charges in all instances, demonstrating the anomalous behavior.
-The Bader charges were computed employing the \textsc{bader} software \cite{Min_JChemphys_10.1063/1.3553716,HENKELMAN_https://doi.org/10.1016/j.commatsci.2005.04.010,Tang_2009_10.1088/0953-8984/21/8/084204,Sanville_https://doi.org/10.1002/jcc.20575}.
+In Table~\ref{table:SI:Bader}, we present the Bader charges computed for \ce{CrMo3Te8}, \ce{Mo2W2Te8}, \ce{Mo3WTe8} and \ce{MoW3Te8} \acp{2DM}, which are not reported in \ac{C2DB}.
+For comparison, we also present the \ac{BEC}s, which exhibit an opposite sign to the Bader charges in all instances, exhibiting the anomalous behavior.
+The Bader charges were computed employing the \texttt{bader} software~\cite{Min_JChemphys_10.1063/1.3553716,HENKELMAN_https://doi.org/10.1016/j.commatsci.2005.04.010,Tang_2009_10.1088/0953-8984/21/8/084204,Sanville_https://doi.org/10.1002/jcc.20575}.
 We employed the same computational parameters outlined in Sec.~\ref{sec:Computational and theoretical details} of the main text.
-A significant parameter for the calculation of Bader charges is the 'fine' fast Fourier transform grid NG(X, Y, Z)F, which is utilized for the representation of localized augmentation charges.
-In our calculations the precision mode selected was PREC=accurate, which defines the NG(X, Y, Z)F grid as twice the fast Fourier transform grid NG(X, Y, Z).
-To validate the results, the Bader charges were computed on denser grids, as detailed in Table~\ref{table:Bader_conver}.
-The variation of the charges magnitude between grids is approximately 5\%; however, the relevant characteristic for the analysis, namely the sign of the charges, remains unchanged.
+A significant parameter for the calculation of Bader charges is the `fine' Fourier grid (\texttt{PREC=accurate}), which is utilized for the representation of localized augmentation charges.
+To validate the results, the Bader charges were computed on denser grids, as detailed in Table~\ref{table:SI:Bader_conver}.
+The charges are converged within approximately 5\%, which is sufficient for our purpose.